smartadserver/Unity-MobileSDK-Adapter/Documentation/integration.md

   <img src="Images/package_export.png" alt="Exporting the Plugins directory as an Unity Package"/>
 </p>

-A _Unity Package_ can be imported into another project by double clicking it when the project you want to import them into is open.
+A _Unity Package_ can be imported into another project by double clicking on it from the _Explorer_ / _Finder_ (the project you want to import it into must be open).

 ## 2. Displaying an ad

-_TODO_
+Ads are handled by native SDK using the _Unity's Native Plugin_ mechanism.
+But the app can instantiate and manipulate banners and interstitials directly through C# objects, that provide a simple and universal API to load them and display them.

+The base object used to handle ads is the ```AdView``` class.
+However you will never use this class directly and use instead ```BannerView``` and ```InterstitialView``` depending of the kind of ad you want to display.

+> You can see a complete example on how to implement a banner and an interstitial in your app in the ```GameController.cs``` script of the sample.

 ### Banner